I have been asked many questions relating to health and fitness and weight training over the last 23 years in the gym.

 I believe the risks to a child and his or her growing bones and muscles is higher with the other sporting activities compared to the risks associated with supervised structured weight-training.

 In my opinion the risk to bones, joints and muscle development and overall health risk (injuries from knocks to the brain and head in Rugby or other contact sports) is greater to the young kids playing most sporting activity outside the gym, compared to structured activity in the gym.
+My assessment of risks of these contact sports is VERY HIGH to EXTREME, because of the repetitive knocks to the head and recurring concussions.

 I believe proper muscular development assisted by a well-structured weight-training program, complements whatever sporting activity a child/person chooses.